-Conducting a good performance evaluation is a skill, one that you absolutely need to develop if you want to have the most productive employee evaluation sessions.
+Conducting a good performance evaluation is a skill, that you need to develop if you want to have the most productive employee evaluation sessions.
 If you ask the wrong questions, at best, your employee evaluations will waste time, and at worst, it could actively offend your employees and be interpreted as a personal attack; you don’t want either of these two things happening to you.
 If you are someone who struggles to ask good performance evaluation questions, don’t worry about it.
 We’ll guide you on how to write the best performance review questions to make your employee evaluation sessions effective.

 Why do you need to ask better performance evaluation questions?